ANSWERS TO 10 OF YOUR MOST FREQUENTLY ASKED ROOFING QUESTIONS

 In most cases, your roof can be insured through your homeowner’s insurance policy.
 This protects your roof from major unexpected damages like fires, tornadoes, and vandalism.

-For a more accurate answer on how long it will take to install your new roof, be sure to get an estimate from one or more trusted roofing contractors in your area.
-Most of them will provide a comprehensive timeline, and some of their contracts will even include a penalty in the event that it’s not completed on deadline.
+For a more accurate answer on how long it will take to install your new roof, get an estimate from one or more trusted roofing contractors in your area.
+Most of them will provide a comprehensive timeline, and some of their contracts will even include a penalty if it’s not completed on time.

-If your roof has suffered a major catastrophe (say a tree fell on your home or you discovered a great deal of water damage), you might need a new roof as soon as possible.
+The short answer is yes – you can install a new roof in the winter.
+If your roof has suffered a major catastrophe (say a tree fell on your home or you discovered water damage), you might need a new roof as soon as possible.
 Many homeowners are afraid that roofers won’t work in winter because of the weather, but that’s not true.

-While it’s more difficult to install roofs in the winter, most roofers can make it happen as long as they’re extra careful.
-The process may take a bit more time since roofers have to practice great caution, store materials appropriately, and wait for clear days, but it’s possible.
+While installing roofs in the winter is more challenging, most roofers can make it happen as long as they’re extra careful.
+The process may take longer since roofers must be extra cautious, store materials appropriately, and wait for clear days, but it’s possible.
 If you need a roof right now, don’t worry that the weather will put your family out.

-There are many different types of roofing materials, all with different aesthetic appeals and performance capabilities.
-However, the most common of them include:
+There are many types of roofing materials, all with separate aesthetic appeals and performance capabilities.
+However, the most common options include:

-So which of these materials is right for your roof?
+Which of these materials is suitable for your roof?
 That’s up to you!
 You can ask a reputable roofing contractor to walk you through the pros and cons of each of them, then make your decision based on that information.
+The right roofing contractor will consider these critical roofing questions and answers.

-Roof flashing is a flat, thin, waterproof material (usually steel) that’s placed underneath shingles.
+Another most frequently asked roofing question deals with roof flashing.
+Roof flashing is a flat, thin, waterproof material (usually steel) placed underneath shingles.
 It’s used to direct water away from the most vulnerable areas of your roof, preventing any water from entering cracks and openings on it.

-Your entire roof probably won’t require flashing, but some sections of it will.
+Your entire roof probably won’t require flashing, but some sections will.
 These are usually the most leak-prone areas, such as:

 - Any roof surface that connects to a front or side wall